NithinSastry/shopify-assignment/README.md

 1. User can like / unlike a photo
 2. User can search based on the title of the photo
+3. Loading indictor till the API response is loaded
-3. UI is semantic and accessible
+4. UI is semantic and accessible

 # Architecture